NM-TAFE/civ-ipriot-smiley/README.md

 What makes the fork a fork (rather than a plain old copy) is that the fork still refers to the repository from whence it came as its `upstream`.

-This allows you to still pull from the upstream or push from it.
+This still allows you to pull or push from the upstream.

-At a technical level, a clone of a forked repository has your copy of the repository as its `origin` and a reference to the forked repository as `upstream`.
+At a conceptual level, a clone of a forked repository has your copy of the repository as its `origin` with the origin's origin said to be 'upstream'.

 If you cloned the original repository, and you want to keep the clone but change it to use your copy: